urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 <div class=\"caution-box\">
 Please still follow the steps below - Huawei phones usually have multiple powersaving mechanisms.
 <br><br>
-Also, you may not have PowerGenie on your phone, but your apps may still get killed by another mechanism.
+Also, you may not have PowerGenie on your device, but your apps may still get killed by another mechanism.
 </div>